ammar257ammar/psnpbind-gromacs/README.md

-# Gromacs Docker
+# PSnpBind Gromacs Docker

-This repository is part of the "Pocket SNPs effect on protein-ligand Binding Affinity Prediction (PSBAP)" project and it is a submodule of the main repository
+This repository is part of the "Pocket SNPs Effect On Protein-Ligand Binding Affinity Project (PSnpBind)" and it is a submodule of the main repository

 https://github.com/ammar257ammar/pocket-snps-effect-binding-affinity

-Please prepare and build the docker using the following instruction and refer back to the previous link for proper usage in the context of PSBAP project.
+Please prepare and build the docker using the following instruction and refer back to the previous link for proper usage in the context of PSnpBind project.

-### First, clone this repository, then follow next!
+### First, clone this repository.

-### Download Gromacs
+### Second, download Gromacs

 1. Download Gromacs version 2019.4 from the following URL: